wacncontent/CustomizeTool/output/articles/active-directory/active-directory-aadconnect-version-history.md

 **Permissions for the AD account**

 The AD account must be granted additional permissions to be able to read the password hashes from AD.
-The permissions to grant are named “Replicating Directory Changes” and “Replicating Directory Changes All”.
+The permissions to grant are named "Replicating Directory Changes" and "Replicating Directory Changes All".
 Both permissions are required to be able to read the password hashes

 ## 1.0.419.0911
 Released: 2014 September